You have probably had a case where you needed to migrate your VM from one to another hypervisor.

 To provide you with the best VM and user experience, VMware and Microsoft use different tools.
 VMware uses VMware tools and Microsoft uses Hyper-V Integration Services.

 You can access your VMware datastore from your Hyper-V server using VMware web UI.
-As you want to run VHD(X) file on Hyper-V, it make sense to do everything from there.
+As you want to run VHD(X) file on Hyper-V, it makes sense to do everything from there.

 Step 3: Download Vmdk2Vhd

-This is third-party tool, and you need to download it and run on your Windows machine.
+This is a third-party tool, and you need to download it and run it on your Windows machine.
 It is only 48 KB big.

 Step 4: Convert VMDK to VHD(X)

-Once you extracted Vmdk2Vhd from zip file, you need to convert exported VMDK file to VHD(X) file.
+Once you extracted Vmdk2Vhd from the zip file, you need to convert exported VMDK file to a VHD(X) file.
 Please follow the instructions:

 - Open Vmdk2Vhd.exe.
-It’ll open window to select your VMDK file.
+It’ll open a window to select your VMDK file.

 - Select source VMDK and destination VHD.

 - Click Convert.
-Wait until file is ready.
+Wait until the file is ready.